SymbolicML/DynamicExpressions.jl/docs/src/eval.md

 `DynamicExpressions.jl` also supports automatic differentiation with [`Enzyme.jl`](https://github.com/EnzymeAD/Enzyme.jl).
-Note that this is quite experimental, and may not work for all expressions.
+Note that this is **extremely experimental**.
+You should expect to see occasional incorrect gradients.
 Be sure to explicitly verify gradients are correct (e.g., with finite differences).

 Let's look at an example.
 First, let's create a tree: